 The time properties of your temporal data can be set using the information stored in the data source.
 The temporal information can be stored in attribute fields for feature classes or mosaic datasets.
 However, for specialized temporal data, such as netCDF, the time information is stored natively.

 The time properties available for the layer vary depending on the dataset.
 For feature classes and mosaic datasets, you have the option to specify one field (time field) or two fields (a start time field and, optionally, an end time field).
 However, for netCDF feature layers, you can choose to specify either a time dimension or the attribute fields containing the time values.
 For netCDF raster layers, you can only specify the time dimension that allows you to visualize data over time.
+For data that includes both date and time information, you can optionally specify a time zone for the layer.

 - Double-click the temporal dataset in the Contents pane to open the Layer Properties dialog box.